WanRuYang/ssurgo/README.md

-# manage & query SSURGO database using PostgreSQL
+# ssurgo db
-convert all ssurgo data of all counties in California to postgresql for easy access
+1)manage and query SSURGO database using PostgreSQL: convert all ssurgo data of all counties in California to postgresql for easy access